chingu-x/addvoyagerrole/README.md

 To run the app check out the information in the *_'Usage'_* section below.

-certmaker must be defined in the Discord server and granted administrator permissions.
 ## Usage

-certmaker is a command line application (CLI).
+addvoyagerrole is a command line application (CLI).
 The basic command to run it is:
 ```
 npm run start
     - or -